-Thinking back through the many movies I have watched I can still remember the first time I came across a movie where a husband faked his own death only for the wife to discover the truth some time later, for those interested it was the 1991 movie "Deceived" with Goldie Hawn and John Heard.
-Trust me that is not the only movie I have watched which uses the husband faking their own death storyline and as such for me "Washed Away", which also goes by the name "A Life of Deception", ended up a little cliche but cliche delivered in a made for TV style which whilst I tend to enjoy I know others don't.
+Thinking back through the many movies I have watched I can still remember the first time I came across a movie where a husband faked his own death only for the wife to discover the truth some time later, for those interested it was the 1991 movie "Deceived" which starred Goldie Hawn and John Heard.
+Trust me, that is not the only movie I have watched which uses the husband faking their own death storyline and as such for me "Washed Away", which also goes by the name "A Life of Deception", ended up a little cliche but cliche delivered in a made for TV style which I tend to enjoy but know others don't.

 So what does that mean for "Washed Away"?
 Well after Gabrielle thinks she saw Parker she starts doing some snooping in to what was going on in Parker's life during the last two months as that was when he seemed to be getting stressed.
 At the same time having become suspicious about the state of Parker's recovered life-jacket she pays detective Asher a visit who whilst dismissive of her as just struggling to let go also starts a bit of snooping, following up on what Gabrielle told him whilst wondering whether she killed her husband to get the insurance money.
 And on top of that we have a suspicious fellow lurking around and watching both Gabrielle and her daughter.
-All of which, without being dismissive, are the usual ingredients of many made for TV thrillers and as such this one follows suit with moments of revelation and drama coming exactly when you suspect them to come, well many things in this are telegraphed.
+All of which, without being dismissive, are typical ingredients of many made for TV thrillers and as such this one follows suit with moments of revelation and drama coming exactly when you suspect them to come, well many things in this are telegraphed.